What is endometriosis: causes to recognise

 -

-It has documented negative effects on the endometrium
+Has documented negative effects on the endometrium

-FIR Pad: support for pelvic microcirculation
+FIR Pad: pelvic microcirculation support

 -

-Far infrared rays (4–16 μm) stimulate microcirculation and venous return , promoting the elimination of inflammatory cytokines.
+Far infrared rays (4–16 μm) stimulate microcirculation and venous return, promoting the elimination of inflammatory cytokines.

 -